One-connectivity and finiteness of Hamiltonian $S^1$-manifolds with minimal fixed sets: On our results

 We prove Theorem~\ref{equiv.diffeo} in Section~\ref{eqthmsection}.
 The idea is to glue a tubular neighborhood of $X$ and a tubular neighborhood of $Y$ along a regular level set of the moment map.
-When $\dim(X)\neq 4$ and $\dim(Y)\neq 4$, Corollary~\ref{hcp} implies that the diffeomorphism types of $X$ and $Y$ are determined up to finite ambiguity.
-We prove that the equivariant diffeomorphism types of the tubular neighbourhoods are determined up to finite ambiguity, and that there are finitely many essentially different ways of gluing.
-In particular, in the proof of the latter, we use the surgery exact sequence and related techniques, and here we need $\dim(M) > 6$.
-For semifree actions, one can adopt K. Wang's proof \cite{Wa1} which uses gluing along the smooth quotient of a regular level set of the moment map.
-We will give a proof for the case of non-semifree actions, which works with an equivariant gluing along the level set itself.\\
+We prove that the equivariant diffeomorphism types of the tubular neighborhoods are determined up to finite ambiguity, and that there are finitely many essentially different ways of gluing.
+In particular, in the proof of the latter, we use the surgery exact sequence and related techniques, and here we need $\dim(M) > 6$, so we need to treat the 6-dimensional case separately.
+For the case when $\dim(M) > 6$ and the action is semifree, one can adopt K. Wang's proof \cite{Wa1} which uses gluing along the smooth quotient of a regular level set of the moment map.
+We will give a proof for the case when $\dim(M) > 6$ and the action is not semifree using equivariant gluing along the level set itself; and we give a proof for the case when $\dim(M)=6$.\\

-We prove Theorem~\ref{diffeo} in Section~\ref{NonEqClassification}.
-For the case of semifree actions, given the classification up to homotopy equivalence, it suffices to refer to results by Sullivan and Little, except for the case when $\dim(M)=4$ which follows from Delzant's theorem.
-For the case of non-semifree actions, our argument uses Kreck's modified surgery theory and a computation of the relevant bordism group by Fang and J. Wang.\\
+In the Appendix, we prove the uniqueness results mentioned in Remark~\ref{lowdim}.
+As we have mentioned in the Introduction, when $\dim(M)= 2$ or $4$, $M$ is respectively equivariantly symplectomorphic to $\CP^1$ and to $\CP^2$.
+When $\dim(M)= 6$, either one of $X$ and $Y$ is isolated or both $X$ and $Y$ are $2$-spheres; when the action is semifree, by Delzant's theorem and by Gonzalez's result, $M$ is equivariantly symplectomorphic to $\CP^3$ with a standard action (\ref{standard}).
+For the case of non-semifree actions, we use Kreck's modified surgery theory and a computation of the relevant bordism group by F. Fang and J. Wang.